ljc91122/AIML401/Assignment1/specs.md

-# MyList class and binary search
+# MyIntegerList class and binary search

 In this assigment you are required to implement two classes named **MyIntegerListBase** and **MyIntegerList**.